projectestac/zonaclic/docker/README.md

 $ chmod -R og+w users
 ```

-In order to access the site, the host name `clic.xyz` should be locally assigned to your _localhost_ IP.
+In order to access the site, the host name `clic.dvl.to` should be locally assigned to your _localhost_ IP.
 This can be achieved by placing this line in `/etc/hosts`:

 ```
-127.0.0.1    localhost clic.xyz
+127.0.0.1    localhost clic.dvl.to
 ```

 The containers can be set up and launched together with [Docker-Compose](https://docs.docker.com/compose/).
 Just enter this directory and launch: